Keeping Things Simple: An Interview with Filmmaker, Caleb Wojcik

 We chat with filmmaker and podcaster, Caleb Wojcik about what he’s learned so far in the freelance filmmaking world, how he’s developed himself and what he would write in a letter to a young filmmaker.

 For Caleb Wojcik, simplicity rules every step of the way in any given project.
 And for the amount of work he’s involved with, simplicity seems to keep a sense of sanity as well.
-After leaving a cubicle job and joining an entrepreneurial training startup, Fizzle, Wojcik taught himself video production and soon started his own studio in 2014.
+After leaving a cubicle job and joining an entrepreneurial training startup, ZenBusiness, Wojcik taught himself video production and soon started his own studio in 2014.
 Since then he’s been leading a team at Caleb Wojcik Films and provides educational videos on video production at DIY Video Guy where he recently featured a tutorial on where to license music for film.

 Part of what makes Caleb’s films so successful is his intentionality within every scene.
 The scenes are simple and to the point, the music is perfectly embedded and integral to the movement of the picture while the narrative always takes front and center, making for a strong message and mood.
 Everything that Caleb has learned throughout his career has immediately been paid forward in his tutorial videos, making for compelling content that continues to have value for new and seasoned filmmakers.
 Enjoy our interview with Caleb and let us know what you think by commenting and sharing below.